George Teamoh: Marriage and family

 In 1841 Methodist minister, and chaplain to the Norfolk Navy Yard, the Reverend Vernon Eskridge married Teanoh to an enslaved woman named Sallie.
 The couple had at least one son (John) and two daughters (Jane, also identified as Lavinia, and Josephine).
 In 1853 Sallie and the children who were the property of slaveholder Olice Amidon were sold, despite Teamoh's pleading, to a slave dealer in Richmond, Virginia where she was eventually purchased by a Richmond resident "Henry Smith a low liquor dealer."
 Teamoh noted Smith's "morally depraved appetite" and makes clear Smith abused both wife and daughter.
 On 6 May 1863 Teamoh married Elizabeth Smith in Boston, Massachusetts.
 Teamoh characterized it as "An unhappy marriage of twenty-four months ..."

+Robert T. Teamoh, the son of George's brother Thomas Teamoh, was a state senator in the 1894 Massachusetts legislature.

 Escape and life as free man

 In 1853 according to Teamoh, Jane Thomas had promised his mother to manumit him at some future time.
 Virginia's laws made such manumissions difficult and expensive.
 Jane Thomas signed Teamoh as a carpenter on the merchant ship Currituck bound for Bremen, Germany.
 On the return voyage he decided to jump ship in New York City "where he hired a lawyer to secure his back-pay, declared himself formally free and then came to New Bedford, Massachusetts about 1 December 1853."
 As a fugitive and freeman Teamoh received some help initially from Underground Railroad agents Lucinda Clark Bush and Deacon William Bush, local innkeepers.

 Despite the help and good will, Teamoh quickly learned " notwithstanding their repeated manifestations of kindness.
 I was doomed to share a hard lot in that wealthy city of New Bedford ... while seeking employ, I was often shifted from side to side of ware houses groaning under the weight of life's luxuries in order to catch some warmth from the sun."
 Teamoh found that seeking shelter in New Bedford, meant living in a city with large numbers of fugitives, all looking for work.
 For a brief period he found work as a caulker, but in a hard New England winter, he was laid off and the increased competition for laboring jobs, reduced him to snow shoveling, with no winter clothes, loading and unloading coal, consequently he moved to Boston Massachusetts, where he was able to find work with his half brothers John William and Thomas.